Burkill Hall: History

-In 1960, the building was mistakenly painted both black and white by the Public Works Department, despite the original building being completely painted in white.
+In 1960, the building was painted both black and white by the Public Works Department, despite the original building being completely painted in white.
 In 2013, gardens director Nigel Paul Taylor realised the error while doing research on the history of the bungalow, with all pictures of the building before 1959 showing the building being completely painted in white, and the building itself predating black and white bungalows.
 The building was subsequently repainted.
 The building is the last Anglo-Malayan plantation-style house in the region and possibly in the world.